 Extra tips:

-For a more intense flavor, you can roast the shells in the oven for 10 minutes before sautéing them in the pan.
+For a more intense flavor, you can toast the shells in the oven for 10 minutes before sautéing them in a pan.

-Never use boiling water at the start: cold water allows better flavor extraction from the shells.
+Never use boiling water at the start: cold water allows better extraction of flavor from the shells.

-The stock can be the base for a shrimp risotto, a fish soup, or a creamy sauce for seafood pasta.
+The stock can be the base for shrimp risotto, fish soup, or a creamy sauce for seafood pasta.

 FOLLOW ME ON TIKTOK